-Some of the WPS requirements with which employers must comply are really the same whether the employees are workers or handlers.
-Following are descriptions of some requirements.
+Some of the WPS requirements with which employers must comply are the same whether the employees are workers or handlers.
+The following describe these requirements.

 Information at a central location

-For the benefit of all employees, information must be posted at an easily seen, central location on each agricultural establishment (for example, on the farm, not at the retailer dealer or custom applicator location).
-This information includes:
+For the benefit of all employees, information must be posted at an easily seen, central location at each agricultural establishment (for example, in a break room or a common gathering area).
+This information posted must include:

 - EPA Worker Protection Standard Safety Poster.

 - Name, address and telephone number of the nearest emergency medical facility.